 - Transplant sturdy plantlets grown on in pots, rather than young vulnerable seedlings.
 Transplants can be given some additional protection with cloches

 - Encourage predators such as thrushes, toads, hedgehogs and ground beetles.
-The nematode (‘Nemaslug’), Phasmarhabditis hermaphrodita, used to control slugs in the soil is unlikely to control snails, since they spend most of their time at or above soil level
+The biological control nematode (‘Nemaslug’), Phasmarhabditis hermaphrodita, is used to control slugs in the soil but is unlikely to control snails, since they spend most of their time at or above soil level

 - Go out with a torch on mild evenings, especially when the weather is damp, and hand-pick snails into a container.
 Then, either take them to a field, hedgerow or patch of waste ground well away from gardens, or destroy them in hot water or a strong salt solution

-- In winter turn over likely hiding places to expose snails for thrushes to feed on
+- Turn over likely hiding places in winter to expose snails for thrushes to feed on

-Most plants, once established, will tolerate some slug damage and control measures can be discontinued..
+Most plants, once established, will tolerate some snail damage and control measures can be discontinued.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)